Never Again MSD: Town halls

 Never Again MSD has worked to organize town hall meetings across the United States to hold Congress members accountable for their position on gun laws.
 For town halls on April 7, 2018, the group confirmed events in 30 districts.
 At a town hall near Parkland, supporters passed out red bumper stickers calling for an assault weapons ban.

 Cross–country gun control tour

-In June 2018, Never Again MSD announced that the group would travel throughout the United States and hold rallies that summer to call for stronger gun control, and to encourage teenagers who would be eighteen by November 2018 to vote in the 2018 U.S. midterm elections.
+In June 2018, Never Again MSD announced that the group would travel throughout the United States and hold rallies that summer to call for stronger gun control, and to encourage teenagers who would be eighteen by November 2018 to vote in the 2018 U.S. midterm elections on a tour entitled "Road To Change Tour".
 The group stated that it intended to appear in cities where the NRA held the most influence.
 During the summer and fall, the students traveled to every district in Florida and 30 states across the country, visiting over 100 communities, registering 50,000 voters, and raising awareness about gun violence.
 In the weeks before the 2018 U.S. midterm elections, the group engaged in another national tour specifically focused on election-related efforts like educating, registering, and encouraging youth voters to vote in the 2018 U.S. midterm elections.